Electroweak form factors of large nuclei as BPS skyrmions

 In contrast, electroweak processes such as parity-violating electron scattering (PVES) \cite{Prescott:1978tm,Souder:2015mlu} and coherent elastic neutrino-nucleus scattering (CE$\nu$NS) \cite{Freedman:1973yd} have long been regarded as cleaner and more direct methods for probing neutron densities \cite{Ciuffoli:2018qem,Ruso:2022qes}.
 Despite their experimental complexity, both techniques have seen significant advances in recent years \cite{COHERENT:2017ipa, COHERENT:2019iyj,COHERENT:2024axu,Abrahamyan:2012gp,CREX:2022kgg,CONUS}.
 These efforts provide valuable insights into nuclear structure by enabling the determination of the weak form factor\footnote{In the case of neutrino probes, this is true at least at low momentum transfers where the process remains coherent.}, which directly constrains the neutron density distribution within nuclei \cite{Cadeddu:2019eta,Papoulias:2019lfi}.

-Since no precision measurements of neutron density distributions of nuclei are available at the moment, the weak nuclear form factor has to be modelled in order to evaluate experimental cross sections and event rates.
-Traditionally, the weak form factor has been modelled using phenomenological approaches based on empirical fits to elastic electron scattering data, such as the Klein–Nystrand (KN) form factor \cite{Klein:1999qj} or the Helm form factor \cite{Helm:1956zz}, both widely used in the CE$\nu$NS community \cite{Baxter:2019mcx}.
-However, in recent years a theoretical effort has been made to develop actual nuclear structure calculations of ground states and density distributions through microscopic nuclear physics approaches such as density functional theory \cite{Patton:2012jr}, relativistic mean field methods \cite{Yang:2019pbx}, coupled–cluster theory from first principles \cite{Payne:2019wvy}, shell-model calculations \cite{AbdelKhaleq:2024hir}, Hartree–Fock plus Bardeen–Cooper–Schrieffer model \cite{Co:2020gwl} as well as effective field theory approaches \cite{Tomalak:2020zfh,PhysRevD.102.074018}, that provide a more accurate description of the weak form factor.
+Since no precision measurements of neutron density distributions of nuclei are available at the moment, the weak nuclear form factor (FF) has to be modelled in order to evaluate experimental cross sections and event rates.
+Traditionally, the weak FF has been modelled using phenomenological approaches based on empirical fits to elastic electron scattering data, such as the Klein–Nystrand (KN) FF \cite{Klein:1999qj} or the Helm FF \cite{Helm:1956zz}, both widely used in the CE$\nu$NS community \cite{Baxter:2019mcx}.
+However, in recent years a theoretical effort has been made to develop actual nuclear structure calculations of ground states and density distributions through microscopic nuclear physics approaches such as density functional theory \cite{Patton:2012jr}, relativistic mean field methods \cite{Yang:2019pbx}, coupled–cluster theory from first principles \cite{Payne:2019wvy}, shell-model calculations \cite{AbdelKhaleq:2024hir}, Hartree–Fock plus Bardeen–Cooper–Schrieffer model \cite{Co:2020gwl} as well as effective field theory approaches \cite{Tomalak:2020zfh,PhysRevD.102.074018}, that provide a more accurate description of the weak FF.
 However, these highly sophisticated methods often require long computations to determine the properties of individual nuclei or the fitting of a large number of free parameters that reduce their predictive power.

-In this work, we present the derivation of electroweak form factors from a very simple effective model of low energy nuclear physics, a variation of the well known Skyrme model \cite{skyrme,manton1}.
+In this work, we present the derivation of electroweak FF from a very simple effective model of low energy nuclear physics, a variation of the well known Skyrme model \cite{skyrme,manton1}.

 The Skyrme model is a nonlinear field theory of pions which describes nucleons, nuclei, and nuclear matter in terms of appropriately quantized topological soliton solutions (``skyrmions'') \cite{adkins1983static,adkins1984skyrme,Carson:1991fu,battye2009light}.
 Chiral symmetry is realized non-linearly in this model, by pion fields taking values in the group manifold SU(2).
 A general Skyrme field can be expressed as